altunixon/wips/lns/altina_ln/ASP-52-.md

 “... …”

-Clarisse just smiled without saying anything.
+Clarisse just smiled without saying anything.<br/>

-Although Clarisse was smiling, the smile sent a chill down Regis’ spine.
+Although Clarisse was smiling, the smile sent a chill down Regis’ spine.<br/>

 Clarisse took the basket near her feet and put it on her knee.
-After which, she proceed to open it.
+After which, she proceed to open it.<br/>

-Inside the basket were bread, dried meat and wrinkly vegetables.
+Inside the basket were bread, dried meat and wrinkly vegetables.<br/>

-Even though she handed the basket over, she did not say anything and kept smiling.
+Even though she handed the basket over, she did not say anything and kept smiling.<br/>

-Ignoring her and continue reading the book -- Was not something that Regis dared to do.
+Ignoring her and continue reading the book -- Was not something that Regis dared to do.<br/>

 “I,I guess … I should eat a little.”